idibidiart/graffalo/README.md

 ## Pagination

 At this juncture, pagination of results can be done by either GraphQL or Feathers.
-My instinct is to use Windowing rather than pagination.
+It's best to use Windowing rather than stateful pagination.
 This involves moving the fetch/display window over that data, or row at a time.

 ## Protecting Service Methods